chlorm-forks/Emby.Wiki/Automatic-Subtitle-Downloads.md

 There is no way for Emby to know what setting is best for YOUR ENVIRONMENT so you will need to test this setting and adjust as needed.

+You should also check the following link to see how to manage [Manual Subtitle Downloads](Manual-Subtitle-Downloads).
 ## Tips
-**Emby supports many subtitle providers including: Addic7ed, NapiSub, OpenSubtitles, Podnapisi & SubDb.
-You can find the latest list in the [Plugins](Plugins) Catalog.**
+Emby supports many subtitle providers including: Addic7ed, NapiSub, OpenSubtitles, Podnapisi & SubDb.
+You can find the latest list in the [Plugins](Plugins) Catalog.